-For SEM of thecate cells, 2 mL of mid-exponential batch strains were fixed at 4 °C for 5 h with Lugol’s iodine solution (2.0% final concentration).
+For SEM of thecate cells and coccoid stages of ………., 2 mL of mid-exponential batch strains were fixed at 4 °C for 5 h with Lugol’s iodine solution (2.0% final concentration).
 Next, the samples were washed twice with deionised water.
 After rinsing, the samples were dehydrated in a graded ethanol series (10–99.9% in eight steps) for 15 min at each step.
 The samples were then critical point dried using a critical point dryer (SPI-Dry Regular Critical Point Dryer, SPI Supplies, USAPA) with liquid CO2.
-Finally, the samples were coated with platinum and examined under a JEOL JSM 7600F field emission scanning electron microscope (JEOL, Japan).
+Finally, the samples were coated with platinum and examined at a voltage of 5kV under a JEOL JSM 7600F field emission scanning electron microscope (JEOL, Japan).
 Coccoid cells were collected with a micropipette from the sediment samples and cultures, transferred onto graphite-covered stubs and left to dry at room temperature.
-Energy-dispersive X-ray spectroscopy (EDS) of these uncoated coccoid cells was performed in a field emission SEM JEOL JSM 7600F equipped with an Energy Dispersive Spectroscopy System (Oxford Instruments, Germany).Isopore, 0.22 μm pore size).
-These were rinsed with distilled water and dehydrated in a graded ethanol series
+Energy-dispersive X-ray spectroscopy (EDS) of these uncoated coccoid cells was performed in a field emission SEM JEOL JSM 7600F equipped with an Energy Dispersive Spectroscopy System (Oxford Instruments, Germany).

+For SEM of thecate cells and coccoid stages from Opoa Bay (New Zealand) (41° 16' 2.1198'' S, 174° 12' 7.722'' E), cells and coccoid stages were isolated using a micropipette to polycarbonate membrane filters (Millipore, Billerica, MA, USA, GTTP Isopore, 0.22 μm pore size).
+These were rinsed with distilled water and dehydrated in a graded ethanol series (30 to 100% in six steps), critical-point-dried with CO2 (CPDBal-Tec 030), glued onto a stub, sputter-coated with gold.
+The images were made with a Zeiss SIGMA300 Gemini field emission SEM at the Station de Biologie Marine (Concarneau, France).

 DNA extraction, PCR conditions and DNA sequencing